zeroamps/Tooling/README.md

 `git add .` stages files for commit to your local repository.
 `git add .` is equivalent to `git add --all` and `git add -A`.

+`git commit -m "Commit message"` commits the tracked changes and prepares them to be pushed to a remote repository. `-m` parameter is equivalent to `--message` parameter.